-The entire Bodø 2024 Capital of Culture programme has a strong focus on Arctic culture, including a focus on the Sámi way of life and the important relationship between land and sea in this part of the world.
+The entire Bodø 2024 Capital of Culture programme had a strong focus on Arctic culture, including a focus on the Sámi way of life and the important relationship between land and sea in this part of the world.

-From the opening ceremony on a floating stage in Bodø harbour to the unique Sami theatre trilogy, which highlights the relationship between people and animals and the Sami perspective on climate change, the Bodø 2024 programme is closely interwoven with the natural elements and indigenous heritage of the region.
+From the opening ceremony on a floating stage in Bodø harbour to the unique Sami theatre trilogy, which highlights the relationship between people and animals and the Sami perspective on climate change, the Bodø 2024 programme was closely interwoven with the natural elements and indigenous heritage of the region.

 web: https://www.bodo2024.no